 Six Tips For Healthier Hand Skin!

-Climber’s are known to have rough skin, filled with sharp calluses.
-But whenever I shake people’s hands who know I’m a climber, they comment how (relatively) soft they are.
-This is partly because I take my hand skin care very seriously.
-But also due to chemotherapy.
-It slowed down my skin’s ability to replicate, making it more difficult to make calluses but also more difficult to grow my skin back after climbing.
-But my soft skin is still tough skin.
-I can climb outside 5 days a week without skin pain and no flappers!!
-I can even manage three days in a row at Hueco Tanks, some of the sharpest rock out there!
+This is partly because I take my hand skin care very seriously but also due to chemotherapy which has made it more difficult to make calluses and also more difficult to grow my skin back after climbing.
+My soft skin is still tough skin; I can climb outside five days a week with no pain and no flappers!
+I can even manage three days in a row at Hueco Tanks—some of the sharpest rock out there!

 1. Carry a hand balm with you everywhere!